ArtemisZhao/INTRIGUE/README.md

 ## Simulation and real data analysis

-Simulation data and real data application used in INTRIGUE paper are in </intrigue_paper>.
-The directory contains necessary scripts and data to fully reproduce our results.
+The necessary code and data for simulation and real data application described in the INTRIGUE paper are included in ``intrigue_paper``.
+They should enable readers to fully reproduce our results.

 ## Docker image